 Scientists look at various geologic clues to help determine the age of a river, including how old the valley surrounding it is, how deep the water cuts into the riverbed, and the age of the sediments carried by the river.
 Researchers also look at the number of tributaries in a watershed — older rivers tend to have more of them — and the size of “meanders” — those twists, bows and curves in the water’s path that grow larger over centuries of erosion.

 Some of the oldest rivers in the world include Australia’s Finke River and Western Europe’s Meuse.
-In North America, the New River, a Wild and Scenic River with 53 miles designated as the New River Gorge National River, is generally regarded as the most ancient, along with the Kanawha and French Broad Rivers.
-Although there is much debate on the subject, these three rivers together comprise a system of waterways that has been around for so long, it could well predate the continent as we know it.
+In North America, the New River, a Wild and Scenic River with 53 miles designated as the New River Gorge National Park and Preserve, is generally regarded as the most ancient, along with the Kanawha and French Broad Rivers.
+These three rivers together comprise a system of waterways that has been around for so long, it could well predate the continent as we know it — although there is much debate on the subject.

 The New River flows for 320 miles from the Blue Ridge Mountains of North Carolina northwest into Virginia and West Virginia, where it eventually connects with the Kanawha River.
 The river system is contained within basins in the Appalachian Mountains, and some scientists believe it is older than these mountains and that the water rose with them as they formed.